Fall Leaves. They’re free. You’re going to rake them up anyway. Why not turn your leaves into something your garden will love you for?

 How Do You Make Leaf Compost?

 The leaf mold making process is very similar to making traditional compost - but easier.
+There is no layering involved and no turning necessary.
 You can simply pile your leaves and leave them to rot or you can contain them in a wire bin or any other composting contraption.
-Moisten them and toss a tarp or some other cover over the pile, to maintain the moisture level.
+Moisten them and toss a tarp or some other cover over the pile, to maintain the moisture level, if you want to speed things along.

-As I found out, you can also compost leaves in a bag.
-I happened to use paper, which allowed air and water in as the paper decomposed.
-However you could even use plastic garbage bags, as long as you cut or tear openings in the bag for venting.
-You’ll also need to check the contents periodically to make sure they are not drying out.
+However, you could also use plastic garbage bags, as long as you cut or tear openings in the bag for venting.
+You will also need to check the contents periodically to make sure they are not drying out.

 If you’re impatient, you can shred the leaves before composting them.
 This will greatly speed the process.
 If you don’t have a shredder, just run the mower over them.
 You should ideally turn or toss the pile every month, to ensure the leaves are decomposing evenly throughout.
-I don’t usually bother and it hasn’t slowed things down too much.
+However, if you chose to skip this step it will not slow things down to any great degree.

 Using Leaf Mold in the Garden

-Leaf mold is considered a soil conditioner.
-Although it doesn’t add much in the way of nutrients, leaf mold improves soil’s structure, texture and water-holding ability.
+Leaf mold is considered a soil conditioner, a specific type of organic matter.
+Although it doesn’t add much in the way of nutrients, leaf mold improves the soil’s structure, texture, and water-holding ability.
 It also creates ideal conditions for establishing a soil ecosystem of beneficial organisms.
+Think of a forest floor and how rich the soil is under the fallen leaves.

 Consider leaf mold a free and renewable alternative to peat, with even better water retention.
-Leaf mold can hold several hundred times its own weight in water and soils amended with leaf mold improved their water holding ability by almost 50 %.
-Working 3 in. of leaf mold into the top 6 in. of soil can improve the water holding capacity of sandy soil 2 ½ times.1
+Leaf mold can hold several hundred times its own weight in water and soils amended with leaf mold improved their water holding ability by almost 50%.
+Working 3 inches of leaf mold into the top 6 inches of soil can improve the water holding capacity of sandy soil 2 ½ times.1

-In addition to improved water retention, it also helps to loosen heavy soils.
+In addition to improved water retention, leaf mold also helps to loosen heavy soils.
 Garden soils amended with leaf mold actually approach that elusive “well-drained, moist soil” that is so often recommended.

 You can work leaf mold into your soil, the same way you would compost.
-Just add a layer of 2 - 4 in. of leaf mold and either turn it into the top 6 in. of soil or simply let it set and wait for the earthworms to do the work for you.
+Just add a layer of 2 - 4 inches of leaf mold and either turn it into the top 6 inches of soil or simply let it sit and wait for the earthworms to do the work for you.
 You can also side dress with leaf mold, ringing the periphery of plants with a couple of inches the stuff.
 Just be careful not to pile it up against the plant stems.
+Any mulch too close to stems provides shelter to chewing insects and animals and can cause the stem to rot.

-All of these findings are from a study done at the Connecticut Agriculture Experiment Station.
-They go on to say that adding a 1 in. layer of leaf mulch on top of your garden bed each year could eliminate the need for fertilizer, although their ideal recommendation it leaf mold plus inorganic fertilizer at half rate.
+The above findings are from a study done at the Connecticut Agriculture Experiment Station.
+They go on to say that adding a 1-inch layer of leaf mulch on top of your garden bed each year could eliminate the need for fertilizer, although their ideal recommendation is leaf mold plus inorganic fertilizer at half rate.

 One last tip, don’t be shy about asking your neighbors for their unwanted leaves.
-If they’re going to rake them to the curb for pick-up, chances are good they’ll be happy to have you come by and rake them up first.
+If they’re going to rake them to the curb for pick-up, chances are good they will be happy to have you come by and rake them up first.